arialdomartini/primitive-obsession/README.md

 foo.MaxUsers = 100;
 ```

-This unfortunately requires that the implicit operator to be defined in each non-primitive class, like the following:
+Unfortunately, this requires that the implicit operator is manually defined in each non-primitive class, like the following:

 ```csharp